 Information on Promotion and Tenure/Continuing Status Issues

 College of Agriculture and Life Sciences (CALS) faculty have many diverse responsibilities and are assigned to units around the state.
-The "Collective Wisdom" website was developed as an accessible, internal resource to provide practical, informal guidance and answers to frequently asked questions for college faculty navigating the process to promotion and/or the award of tenure or continuing status.
-The information below brings together some helpful suggestions from recent committee chairs and experienced administrators in the college and information presented by university-level reviewers at annual workshops conducted by the Office of the Provost.
+The "Collective Wisdom" webpage was developed as an accessible, internal resource to provide practical, informal guidance and answers to frequently asked questions about college guidelines and procedures for faculty navigating the process to promotion and/or the award of tenure or continuing status.

 Candidates, mentors, and unit heads should always refer to the most recent edition of the provost's Guide to the Promotion Process (for either tenure or continuing track) and CALS Guidelines and Criteria for specific requirements and recent changes before preparing a dossier.

-All dossiers (P&T, CS&P, promotion only, and 3-year reviews with recommendation for non-renewal) due to CALS Dean's Office
+All dossiers (P&T, CS&P, promotion only, and 3-year or other probationary reviews with recommendation for non-renewal) due to CALS Dean's Office

-All 3-year reviews with recommendation for renewal due to Dean's Office
+All 3-year or other probationary reviews with recommendation for renewal due to Dean's Office

 Guidelines and Policies